Land Your Dream Electrical Job: Resume Writing And Interview Tips

 Use Keywords

 Many employers use ATS (applicant tracking systems) to filter through resumes.
-These systems search for specific keywords that match the electrician program requirements.
+These systems search for specific keywords that match the electrician certification requirements.
 Therefore, use relevant keywords in your resume that match the job description.

 Highlight Your Relevant Skills And Accomplishments